xenhim/eosc-pool/README.md

     "poolFee": 1.0,
     // the address is for pool fee.
 Personal wallet is recommended to prevent from server hacking.
     "poolFeeAddress": "",
-    // Amount of donation to a pool maker.
-10 percent of pool fee is donated to a pool maker now.
-If pool fee is 1 percent, 0.1 percent which is 10 percent of pool fee should be donated to a pool maker.
+    // Amount of donation to eos classic development fund.
+5 percent of pool fee is donated to eos classic development fund now.
+If pool fee is 1 percent, 0.05 percent which is 5 percent of pool fee should be donated to eos classic development fund.
     "donate": true,
     // Unlock only if this number of blocks mined back "depth": 120,